f4exb/sdrangel/plugins/channelrx/demodradiosonde/readme.md

 This plugin can be used to demodulate RS41 radiosonde weather balloon signals.
 Radiosondes typically transmit on 400-406MHz and are in the sky around the world for around 1 hour around 00:00 UTC.

 RS41 radiosondes transmit data frames every second, containing position, velocity and PTU (Pressure, Temperature and Humidity) readings.
-The radios use GFSK modulation, with ±2.4kHz deviation at 4,800 baud.
+The radios use GFSK modulation, with ï¿½2.4kHz deviation at 4,800 baud.
 Reed Solomon encoding is used for ECC (Error Checking and Correction).

 The Radiosonde demodulator can forward received data to the [Radiosone feature](../../feature/radiosonde/readme.md), which can plot charts showing how altitude and PTU vary over time, and also plot the position of the radiosonde on the 2D and 3D maps.

 <h2>Interface</h2>

+The top and bottom bars of the channel window are described [here](../../../sdrgui/channel/readme.md)

 ![Radiosonde Demodulator plugin GUI](../../../doc/img/RadiosondeDemod_plugin.png)